 This minimal state framework means the regulatory landscape is defined mostly at the local level, with municipalities exercising broad authority to establish their own requirements, restrictions, and operational standards.

 For property owners and investors, this state-level approach creates opportunities and challenges.
-The absence of uniform statewide restrictions allows operation in areas with minimal local regulation, but it creates a complex patchwork of requirements across jurisdictions.
+The absence of uniform statewide restrictions allows operation in areas with minimal local regulation, but it creates a complex patchwork of requirements across jurisdictions, as seen in South Dakota's regulatory model.

 Short-Term Rental Laws by City